fnetai/shell-flow/fnet/how-to.md

-# @fnet/shell-flow Developer Guide
+# Developer Guide for @fnet/shell-flow

 ## Overview

-The `@fnet/shell-flow` library provides a straightforward solution for executing shell commands with added flexibility and error handling capabilities.
-It is particularly useful for applications requiring the execution of multiple shell commands in sequence, parallel, or forked modes with configurable error management strategies.
-This library allows developers to specify how to handle errors, ensuring more robust and controlled scripts.
+The `@fnet/shell-flow` library provides a streamlined way to execute shell commands in various modes, including sequential, parallel, and forked executions.
+It features flexible error handling policies, allowing developers to decide whether a series of commands should stop on error, continue execution, or simply log the error.
+This can be particularly useful for automating complex workflows and handling shell scripts within Node.js applications.

 ## Installation

-You can install the `@fnet/shell-flow` library via npm or yarn:
+To install the `@fnet/shell-flow` library, use npm or yarn as follows:

 ```bash
 npm install @fnet/shell-flow